 •After changing the Java VM path, you may need to restart UModel for the new settings to take effect.

 Changing the Java VM path affects database connectivity via JDBC.This setting does not affect Java code generation and import.
-Note that the Java runtimes used for importing Java binaries into UModel can be configured separately, see Adding Custom Java Runtimes.
+Note that the Java runtimes used for importing Java binaries into UModel can be configured separately.
+For more information, see Adding Custom Java Runtimes.